Lwówek Śląski: 20th century

-In the last days of World War II, Löwenberg's medieval center was 40% destroyed and numerous Gothic, Renaissance, and Baroque buildings were lost.
-After Germany's defeat in the war, Lwówek Śląski once again became a part of Poland in accordance with the Potsdam Agreement.
-The German population has been expelled and the town was repopulated by Poles, some of whom were expelled from former eastern Poland annexed by the Soviet Union, while some were settlers from war-devastated central Poland or former prisoners of German Nazi concentration camps and forced labour camps.
+The town became part of Poland in accordance with the Potsdam Agreement, first under its historic Polish name Lwów.
+The town was repopulated by Poles, some of whom were expelled from former eastern Poland annexed by the Soviet Union, while some were settlers from war-devastated central Poland or former prisoners of German Nazi concentration camps and forced labour camps.
+In 1946, the town was renamed to its other historic, but more modern, name Lwówek Śląski, to distinguish it from Poland's lost city of Lwów.